1. Keep your contact information private.

 3. Delete what’s out there.

-There are countless companies (and new ones appearing all the time) called data brokers, who find information about you and post it publicly online.
-This could include your name, age, phone number, even your home address!
-They will sell this information to anyone with a few bucks to spare– stalkers, potential employers, anyone.
-You can remove your listing on these sites with DeleteMe’s DIY Guide, but the process can be very tedious and time-consuming.
+There are countless companies (and new ones appearing all the time) called data brokers that collect huge amounts of personally identifiable information (PII) from a variety of sources like government public records and social media.
+They will sell this information to anyone with a few bucks to spare and can help to facilitate ID theft.
+You can remove your information from these sites with DeleteMe’s DIY Guide, but the process can be very tedious and time-consuming.
 Instead, you can use DeleteMe, which removes your information from the biggest data brokers for just $129/ year.

 5. Use Two-Factoractor Authentication (2FA or MFA) whenever possible.